CWG BEAN TO BAR COMPASS

 Bulk Versus Fine Chocolate

 The difference between bulk vs fine chocolate can be quite clear when you’re comparing your cheap chocolate chips versus a $15 craft chocolate bar.
-However, anything in between those two can be more of a challenge, and subjectivity comes into play as well.
+However, the wide range of chocolate in between fine and bulk can be more of a challenge to discern, and subjectivity comes into play as well.

 There is no universal standard for classifying chocolate as fine or bulk, or placing it within the quality hierarchy.
 Whether one is a craft chocolate maker, a large commercial maker, a chocolatier, or a seasoned foodie, what qualifies for high quality for one may not be the same for the other.
 Something to keep in mind is not exactly what a maker does to their cacao and chocolate, but why.
 Why do they roast it longer?
 To improve the flavour or to burn off the off-flavours of mediocre cacao?
 Why do they conche it for so long?
 Is it to achieve an incredible array of flavours, or is it to mute the poor flavours within.
 It’s going to be difficult as a consumer to discern all this just from a bite, but there is a lot a bite can tell you.

-Let’s go over two extreme pathways of bulk vs fine chocolate.
+Let’s go over two extreme examples of the process of creating bulk vs fine chocolate.